nedbat/coveragepy/doc/cmd.rst

 .. _greenlet: https://greenlet.readthedocs.io/
 .. _gevent: http://www.gevent.org/
 .. _eventlet: http://eventlet.net/

+You can specify a :ref:`static context <contexts>` for a coverage run with ``--context``.
+This can be any label you want, and will be recorded with the data.
+See :ref:`contexts` for more information.

 By default, coverage.py does not measure code installed with the Python interpreter, for example, the standard library.
 If you want to measure that